 What is Data Centre Security Best Practice?

-What is data centre security?
 Data centres are facilities that store IT infrastructure, typically consisting of networked computers and storage used to manage, process and store large volumes of data.
 Data centre security is a set of practices, precautions, policies, and digital and physical support systems, that together protect data centre operations, data and applications from harm.

 Industry standards support these processes, helping ensure that data remains both secure and highly-available across data centre design, construction and maintenance processes and across the entire data centre lifecycle.

-Why data security is important?
+Why data centre security is important?

 Data is arguably an organisation’s most valuable asset.
 Protecting it helps ensure the integrity of data and keeps it out of the hands of rivals.
 It also ensures that the organisation itself can easily access data and use it to drive business advantage and competitive edge.
 Security threats are evolving all the time.
 Bad actors are better-equipped and more highly-skilled at attacking network infrastructures than before.
 If data falls into the wrong hands, businesses will likely suffer reputational damage, receive fines from the regulator and may lose customers and miss commercial opportunities.